 You're probably already aware of the photo news site Peta Pixel, but did you know they also did a podcast?

-Hosted by Mike James, a retired newspaper photographer and magazine editor, this twice-weekly show fuses together news, opinions, humour and real-world experience to help you stay up to date with what’s going on in the photo industry.
+Mostly hosted by Mike "Sharky" James, a retired newspaper photographer and magazine editor, this once twice-weekly show fused together news, opinions, humor and real-world experience – but is not being produced as regularly in 2020 as it was in previous years.

 Launched in 2008, This Week in Photo is one of the longest running photography-centric shows in the industry.

-Hosted by Frederick Van Johnson, the audio and video podcast centres around a weekly round-table discussion of the major developments in the world of photography, along with one-on-one interviews with big name photographers and companies.
+Hosted by Frederick Van Johnson, the audio and video podcast centers around a weekly round-table discussion of the major developments in the world of photography, photo critiques and one-on-one interviews with big name photographers and companies.

-With the show reaching episode 556 at time of writing, recent discussions include how to influence photographers, the psychology of photography, and the truth about photographic gear.
+With the show having hundreds and hundreds of episodes to choose from, discussions include how to influence photographers, the psychology of photography, and the truth about photographic gear.

-Hosted by wedding photographers Andy Hudson and Steve Grogan, the Photographers Keeping It Real podcast began in 2017 and has since spawned seven episodes.
+Hosted by wedding photographers Andy Hudson and Steve Grogan, the Photographers Keeping It Real podcast began in 2017 and has since spawned eight episodes.

 With the aim of "celebrating the world's best documentary wedding photographers", the format is basically two mates bantering and reminiscing about their wedding experiences, with the occasional guest thrown in.